 Breaks are encouraged - while you might want to nail a part and try a hundred times in a row, sometimes the best thing is to take a snack break, have a coffee/tea/water.
 Take your mind off it for a few minutes and come back to it.
 Short breaks work wonders for long recording sessions.
 It's also necessary to rest your ears, Everyone is feels the effects of ear fatigue and it might not be obvious until you take a short break.

 We always provide wifi, water, tea and fresh ground coffee.
-We've considered that even these little things can make a big difference when performing so our water is purified by reverse osmosis and it's our quest to find the best coffee and tea.
+We've considered that even these little things can make a big difference when performing so our water is purified by reverse osmosis.